ringcentral/ringcentral-api-docs/docs/team-messaging/posting/tasks.md

     {!> code-samples/team-messaging/post-task.rb !}
     ```

+## Tasks Schema

+Please consult our [API Reference for creating a task](https://developers.ringcentral.com/api-reference/Tasks/createTask) to learn more about the following options:

+* start and due dates
+* color and appearance
+* task recurrence
+* assignees
+* attachments
+* sections/categories

 ## Keep learning

 Using the Tasks API you can do more than just create a task, you can also: